eclipse-theia/theia-website/src/docs/contribution_filter.md

 ## Overview

 The Contribution Filter feature provides a way to selectively disable certain contributions within a Theia application.
-This is handeled by the `ContributionFilterRegistry` and `FilterContribution`s  which allow you to register and apply filters to contributions.
+This is handled by the `ContributionFilterRegistry` and `FilterContribution`s,  which allow you to register and apply filters to contributions.

 ### FilterContribution API